estellespanneut/Billboard-Birthdays/README.md

 The app will prompt 2 inputs: the birth date and chart type.
 You will then be prompted to choose whether or not you would like the recipient to receive an email, and if you select "y" (yes), you will be prompted for your email address.

-> NOTE: the SendGrid emails might first start showing up in spam, until you designate them as coming from a trusted source (i.e. "Looks Safe")

 ### Web App